 A little history of Japanophile

 Lafcadio Hearn, an Irish-Greek author who made his home in Japan in the 19th century.
 This man was described as “a confirmed Japanophile” by the Charles E. Tuttle Company in the preface to several of his books.
-Others may include Jules Brunet, a French army officer who played a famous role in the Japanese Boshin War.
+Others might include Jules Brunet, a French army officer who played a famous role in the Japanese Boshin War.

-Are you going to switch from “otaku” to “Japanophile”?
+Will you switch from “otaku” to “Japanophile”?